 A: What has been your favorite part of working on this production?

-A: What was the most challenging part of working on this show?
+A: What has been the most challenging part?

 A: Tell the community why they should come see the show.

 S: Sarasota needs to see this show in part due to the songs that will get you moving in your seat, but mostly, to experience the raw talent of Jonathan Larson.
 Larson died at 36 due to an undiagnosed condition and with him went all of the musical magnificence that could have been.
 Most people will know the songs from Rent, but fewer know Tick, Tick…Boom!
 They should get to know it.

 A: Tell the community why they should get involved with The Players.